seek4science/seek/tech/docker.md

     docker volume ls

 For backing up, Docker volumes are stored at _/var/lib/docker/volumes_ (sudo required).
 By using volumes the container can be thrown away and recreated (say for a newer image) without losing your data.

+For more detailed information about Volumes please read [Manage data in containers](https://docs.docker.com/engine/tutorials/dockervolumes/)

 ### Upgrades

+Upgrades between SEEK container versions is only possible (and only makes sense) when [using Volumes](#using-volumes).
+Also, upgrades are generally only necessary when switching between minor versions of SEEK.

+Switching to a newer build of the same version is as simple as:

+    docker stop seek
+    docker rm seek
+    docker pull fairdom/seek:1.2
+    docker run -d -p 8080:80 -v seek-filestore:/seek/filestore -v seek-db:/seek/sqlite3-db --name seek fairdom/seek:1.2
+    docker exec seek bundle exec seek:reindex_all #(to rebuild the search index)

+However, if moving between versions it is necessary to run some upgrade steps which can be achieved by usiung a temporary container.

+If for example you have been running SEEK 1.1 with

+    docker run -d -p 8080:80 -v seek-filestore:/seek/filestore -v seek-db:/seek/sqlite3-db --name seek fairdom/seek:1.1

+and you now wish to upgrade to 1.2 then do:

+    docker stop seek
+    docker rm seek
+    docker pull fairdom/seek:1.2
+    docker run --rm -v seek-filestore:/seek/filestore -v seek-db:/seek/sqlite3-db fairdom/seek:1.2 docker/upgrade.sh
+    docker run -d -p 8080:80 -v seek-filestore:/seek/filestore -v seek-db:/seek/sqlite3-db --name seek fairdom/seek:1.2

+You will now be running an upgraded SEEK 1.2

+**IMPORTANT**: it is critical you only upgrade between successive versions, i.e. 1.1->1.2->1.3 and run the upgrade step at each stage.
+Jumping say, 1.1->1.3 may introduce errors or missed steps during the upgrade.

 ## Using docker compose

+_COMING SOON_

 ## Building your own docker image